SOELexicon/BaseCampApi/README.md

 ## Setup before using the API

 In order to use the Basecamp API you need to register your application at (launchpad.37signals.com/integrations)[launchpad.37signals.com/integrations].
 This returns a Client Id and Client Secret.
 When registering, you have to provide a redirect uri for the OAuth2 authorisation process.
-For simple use, provide something like http://localhost:9999 (choose another port number if you like).
+For simple use, provide something like http://localhost/basecamp or your prefered redirect url to handle auth.

 This information has to be provided in an object that implements the [ISettings](../master/BaseCampApi/Settings.cs) interface, which is then used to create a BaseCampApi instance.
 A Settings class which imnplements this interface is provided, to save you work.
 This provides a static Load method, reads the settings from *LocalApplicationData*/BaseCampApi/Settings.json.
 On a Windows 10 machine, *LocalApplicationData* is `C:\Users\<USER>\AppData\Local`, on Linux it is `~user/.local/share`.

+Theres also an example below of loading these settings via code. which is the method i use

 ## Hooks for more complex uses